Tamar of Georgia: Marriages

 Tamar as depicted on a 13th-century mural from the Kintsvisi monastery.

-In 1187, Tamar persuaded the noble council to approve her to divorce Yuri, who was accused of addiction to drunkenness and "sodomy" and was sent off to Constantinople.
+In 1187, Tamar persuaded the noble council to approve her divorce from Yury, who was accused of drunkenness and "sodomy" and was sent off to Constantinople.
 Assisted by several Georgian aristocrats anxious to check Tamar's growing power, Yuri made two coup attempts, but failed and went off to obscurity after 1191.
 The queen chose her second husband herself.
-He was David Soslan, an Alan prince, to whom the 18th-century Georgian scholar Prince Vakhushti ascribes descent from the early 11th-century Georgian king George I. David, a capable military commander, became Tamar's major supporter and was instrumental in defeating the rebellious nobles who rallied behind Yuri.
+He was David Soslan, an Alan prince, to whom the 18th-century Georgian scholar Prince Vakhushti ascribes descent from the early 11th-century Georgian king George I. David, a capable military commander, became Tamar's major supporter and was instrumental in defeating the rebellious nobles who rallied behind Yury.

 Tamar and David had two children.
 In 1192 or 1194, the queen gave birth to a son, George-Lasha, the future king George IV.
 The daughter, Rusudan, was born c.
 1195 and would succeed her brother as a sovereign of Georgia.

 David Soslan's status of a king consort, as well as his presence in art, on charters, and on coins, was dictated by the necessity of male aspects of kingship, but he remained a subordinate ruler who shared the throne with and derived his power from Tamar.
 Tamar continued to be styled as mepeta mepe – "king of kings".
-In Georgian, a language with no grammatical genders, mepe ("king") does not necessarily imply a masculine connotation and can be rendered as a "sovereign".
+In Georgian, a language with no grammatical genders, mepe ("monarch, king, queen") does not necessarily imply a masculine connotation and can be rendered as a "sovereign".
 The female equivalent of mepe is dedopali ("queen"), which was applied to wives or other senior female relatives of kings.
 Tamar is occasionally called dedopali and dedopalta dedopali in the Georgian chronicles and on some charters.
 Thus, the title of mepe might have been applied to Tamar to mark out her unique position among women.